 Arm NN performance relative to other NN frameworks

 - Arm NN open-source collaboration enables optimal third-party implementations

 - Deployed in multiple production devices (>250Mu)

 Support for Cortex-M CPUs

-Arm NN is currently not compatible with Cortex-M microcontrollers.
-CMSIS-NN is a collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint of neural networks on Cortex-M processor cores.Download CMSIS-NN
+Machine learning support for Cortex-M microcontrollers is provided by TensorFlow Lite Micro.
+Further optimization is available via CMSIS-NN, a collection of efficient neural network kernels developed to maximize the performance and minimize the memory footprint of neural networks on Cortex-M processor cores.Download CMSIS-NN

 Arm NN future roadmap

 Future releases of Arm NN will enable support for other machine learning frameworks as inputs, and other forms of processor cores as targets.
 This includes processor cores and accelerators from Arm’s partners, assuming availability of suitable extensions.

 Webinar - Project Trillium: Optimizing ML Performance for any Application

 Project Trillium is a suite of Arm IP designed to deliver scalable ML and neural network functionality at any point on the performance curve, from sensors, to mobile, and beyond.